dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---
 ## dbt Cloud v1.1.29 (June 21, 2021)
-We're heads down working on a handful of new features that we're going to release at the end of this month.
-The finish line is in sight, and we can't wait to share our work with you.
+We're heads down working on a handful of new features that we're going to share at the end of this month.
+The finish line is in sight.
+In the meantime, check out our latest release candidates for dbt Core.
+The biggest changes are better tests, providing consistency, configurability, and persistence.
+Additionally, we've refactored partial parsing and introduced an experimental parser; both are set to off by default.

-#### Enhancements
-- ?Add Knowledge Layer 1.0 and RPC poller
-- ?update 0.19 and 0.20 dbt versions
+#### New products and features
+- Add support for latest Core release candidates to dbt Cloud: v0.19.2-rc2 and v0.20.0-rc1

 #### Bug fixes
-- ?Update dbt-styleguide for logs toggle fix (and bonus spacing fix for jobs)
 - Add a safeguard for the SSO reauth page to avoid 401 interceptors

 #### Performance improvements and enhancements